 Learnworlds is an all-in-one solution from course creation to selling online courses.
 It gives you control over everything, and while no service is going to do everything for you 100% of the way, Learnworlds gives you marketing tools to let you take your courses and website to the level that you want.

-Regardless of which of the online course platforms you choose, you’ll have to customize options like custom code, SEO efforts, and things of that nature, but again, that’s going to be an issue no matter where you look.
+Regardless of which of the online course platforms you choose, with Learnworlds alternatives you’ll have to customize options like custom code, SEO efforts, and things of that nature, but again, that’s going to be an issue no matter where you look.
 Learnworlds lets you make landing pages, courses, websites, and manage memberships.

 Apart from being intuitive and extensive, they also allow for more benefits in their Starter package than most LMS systems allow in their mid-tier package, such as custom domains, multiple payment gateways, and unlimited paid-for course creation options.

 Learnworlds integrates with your Google Analytics, but they can also integrate well with Mixpanel.
 While Learnworlds doesn’t give you the chance to gather analytics directly from your site, a lot of analytics use the back-end of Google as it is.